 If you’re thinking about becoming a Midwife, it’s best to start by volunteering on the maternity ward at your local hospital – why not contact yours for more information?
 Here, you’ll also get the chance to talk to other Midwives, Doctors, and Healthcare professionals who can give you more insight into what a career in Midwifery is like and clear up any queries or concerns you may have.

 To become a fully qualified Midwife, you’ll need a degree (but not a degree like most others!).
 You’ll get to become a Trainee Midwife, working and studying at the same time.

 The work you do at university (e.g. learning the theory behind successfully delivering a baby) will be put into practise under supervision in an organised placement at a hospital – and you’ll typically spend more time on the job than you will in the classroom.

 Midwifery degree courses are typically full of mature students who are looking to start a second career and want to use their skills and life experience to help others.

 Many universities across the country offer Midwifery degrees, so start by browsing those local to you.
 You can search for a full list of Midwifery degree courses (approved by the Nursing and Midwifery Council).
 Each degree course is typically full time for three years – or 18 months if you’re already a trained Nurse – and will have individual requirements for entry.

 Upon successful completion of your Midwifery degree, you’ll go on to register with the Nursing and Midwifery Council and apply for your first job as a Midwife.

 A note on cost

-It’s important to remember that although training can be expensive, you’ll have the option to apply for grants, bursaries and/or student loans to help you with tuition fees and daily living.
-If you want to know more about fees and finances, it’s best to talk to the university you’re looking to apply to.
+It’s important to remember that although training can be expensive, you’ll have the option to apply for grants, bursaries, and/or student loans to help you with tuition fees and daily living.
+If you want to know more about fees and financing, it’s best to talk to the university you’re looking to apply to.